ankumar/architecture/README.md

     * REST
     * Kafka
     * GraphQL
+      * You can take any source schema, such as JSON, SOAP, SQL, gRPC, and query it as GraphQL without changing the source service — query anything, run anywhere!

 - Services:
     * Stateless - Product Catalog, UGC, ...
     * Stateful - User Shopping Cart, Inventory, ...